PRIVIC: A privacy-preserving method for incremental collection of location data: Experimental analysis of PRIVIC

 We implemented PRIVIC on the locations from Paris and San Francisco separately to judge its performance on real data with very different priors.
-In both the cases, we ran our mechanism until it empirically converged to the estimated PMF -- 15 cycles of PRIVIC were required for the Paris dataset where each cycle comprised of 8 iterations of BA and 10 iterations of IBU, while in case of San Francisco, PRIVIC needed 8 cycles to converge with 5 iterations of BA and IBU each in every cycle.
+In both cases, we ran our mechanism until it empirically converged.
+15 cycles of PRIVIC were required for the Paris dataset where each cycle comprised 8 iterations of BA until it converged to generate the privacy mechanism and 10 iterations of IBU until it converged to the MLE of the prior.
+For the San Francisco dataset, PRIVIC needed 8 cycles to converge with 5 iterations of BA and IBU each to converge in every cycle.
+The complexities and the run-times of BA and IBU are summarised in Table~\ref{table:runtime}.
 In both cases, we assigned the value of the loss parameter signifying the QoS of the users, $\beta$, to be $0.5$ and $1$.
 This was done to test the performance of PRIVIC in estimating the true PMF under two different levels of privacy.
 Each experiment was run for 5 rounds of simulation to calibrate the randomness of the sampling and obfuscation.
-In each cycle of PRIVIC, across all the settings, BA was initiated with the uniform channel $\mathcal{C}^{(0)}$ and a uniform distribution over the space of locations as the ``starting guess'' of the true distribution.
+In each cycle of PRIVIC, across all the settings, BA was initiated with the uniform marginal $c_0$ and a uniform distribution over the space of locations as the ``starting guess'' of the true distribution.

 With $\beta=1$, BA produces a geo-indistinguishable mechanism that injects less local noise than that obtained with $\beta=0.5$.
-As a result, PRIVIC obtains a more accurate estimate of the true PMF for the former as we would expect.
-However, in both cases, the EMD between the true and the estimated PMFs seems very low, insinuating a good performance of the mechanism produced with PRIVIC as far as preserving the statistical utility of the data is concerned.
+As a result, PRIVIC obtains a more accurate estimate of the true PMF for the $\beta=1$ than for $\beta=0.5$.
+However, in both cases, the EMD between the true and the estimated distributions is very low, indicating that the PRIVIC mechanism is able to preserve a good level of statistical utility.
 Moreover, for both Paris and San Francisco, PRIVIC seems to significantly improve its estimation of the true PMF with every iteration until it converges to the MLE.
 Comparing Figures \ref{fig:Estimated_Density} and \ref{fig:density}, we see that the estimations of the true distributions of the locations in Paris and San Francisco by IBU under PRIVIC for both the settings of the loss parameter are fairly accurate.
 However, as we would anticipate, the statistical utility for $\beta=1$ is better than that for $\beta=0.5$.